 How does instant messaging increase business productivity?

+Business communication apps are not just a shiny must-have toy for organizations.
+The benefits of such corporate messaging apps are not only numerous but they also trickle down from the leaders to the employees.
 Employee trust, productivity, and motivation get a boost; team-building and compliance turn stronger; and the non-desk workforce doesn’t feel left out.
 For businesses, it means greater retention of non-desk employees and lesser miscommunication costs to incur.

 And of course, happier customers.
 A win-win formula for sure!